Edward Wolfe (RAF officer): Royal Air Force

 Wolfe joined the Royal Air Force Volunteer Reserve on 4 March 1935 as an Aiman/untrained pilot.
 He undertook flying training at No. 1 Elementary Flying Training School at Hatfield.
 He was promoted to a Sergeant on 18 March 1935.

-Wolfe took up a short service commission in January 1936 and was sent to No. 4 Elementary Flying Training School at Brough on 23 February as an acting Pilot Officer to complete his 'ab initio' training.
-He received his Civil Pilot 'A' Licence (No. 9179) on 5 March 1936, before posting to No. 9 Flying Training School at RAF Thornaby and gaining his RAF wings on 30 July 1936.
+Wolfe took up a short service commission in January 1936 and was sent to No. 4 Elementary Flying Training School RAF at Brough on 23 February as an acting Pilot Officer to complete his 'ab initio' training.
+He received his Civil Pilot 'A' Licence (No. 9179) on 5 March 1936, before posting to No. 9 Flying Training School RAF at RAF Thornaby and gaining his RAF wings on 30 July 1936.

 Wolfe joined No. 64 Squadron RAF at RAF Martlesham Heath on 11 October 1936, flying the Hawker Demon aircraft, attending the Officers Parachute Course at RAF Manston, Kent on 23 August 1936.
 He was promoted to Pilot Officer on 27 January 1937.
 He became the Flight Commander of 'B Flight' of 64 Sqn in May 1938 and promoted to Acting Flight Lieutenant.
 He was appointed Squadron Adjutant in December 1938.

 In October 1938, Wolfe was posted to No. 219 Squadron RAF at RAF Catterick, Yorks as 'B' Flight Commander, flying the Blenheim Mk 1 for night-fighting duties.
 By the start of the Battle of Britain in July 1940, Wolfe was flying with Plt Off Howard Duart, in Red Section.
 Most of his patrols took place in the Catterick area, combined with training exercises, gun firing and time on the Link Trainer.

 Wolfe was promoted to substantive Flight Lieutenant on 3 September 1940 and was transferred to command No. 141 Squadron RAF at RAF Turnhouse, part of No. 11 Group RAF.
 The squadron was flying the Defiant aircraft and it was Wolfe's role to turn it into a night-fighting squadron following its poor day fighter role.
 He crewed with Sergeant Alfred Ashcroft as his regular gunner, a partnership that would last for the next two years.
 He was promoted to Acting Squadron Leader 6 October 1940.
 In April 1941 141 Sqn moved to RAF Ayr in Scotland as part of No. 13 Group RAF.

 Wolfe was recommended for an immediate DFC by the new commanding officer at Ayr, which was approved by Air Marshal Sholto-Douglas on 14 May 1941.
 The recommendation read:

 On the night of 6/7 th May 1941, S/Ldr Wolfe was on patrol over Glasgow when he sighted an enemy aircraft.
 He immediately closed to the attack while ordering his air-gunner to withhold fire until they were within 20yds of their objective.